asjad99/Foundational-CS/README.md

-# Data Products (List of Project ideas)
+### Data Science

-Data products provide actionable information without exposing decision makers to the underlying data or analytics (e.g., buy/sell strategies for fnancial instruments, a set of actions to improve product yield, or steps to improve product marketing).
+> Data products provide actionable information without exposing decision makers to the underlying data or analytics (e.g., buy/sell strategies for fnancial instruments, a set of actions to improve product yield, or steps to improve product marketing).

 A data product provides actionable information without exposing decision makers to the underlying data or analytics.

-Examples include:
+##### Examples include:

 - Movie Recommendations
 - Weather Forecasts